ultraseedbox/USB-Docs/UltraSeedbox Applications/Lidarr/Information and Overview.md

 * Automatically detects new tracks from NZB and Torrent sources
 * Can scan your existing library and download any missing tracks
-* Can watch for better quality of the tracks you already have and do an automatic upgrade
+* Can watch for better quality versions of tracks you already have and do an automatic upgrade
 * Automatic failed download handling
 * Manual search so you can pick any release or to see why a release was not downloaded automatically
 * Fully configurable track renaming